Learn about tools and other destination-based sales tax information

 - This web site will be the primary source of comprehensive details about the July 1, 2008, change to destination–based sales tax.
 We will update these pages as new information and materials are available.
 If your business is affected by the sales tax changes, bookmark this page and check back often.

 - Direct communication has been sent through our normal means, including the semi-annual “Tax Facts” newsletter, Special Notices, and targeted direct mailings.

-- If you are interested in having someone speak to your group or organization, contact our Speakers Bureau.
+- If you are interested in having someone speak to your group or organization, contact our Speaker Coordinator.

 - Contact us with questions or concerns.

 The legislation signed by Governor Gregoire allows Washington to petition for membership in the national Streamlined Sales and Use Tax Agreement (SSUTA).
 It is an important step toward encouraging out-of-state sellers to collect sales tax on sales to Washington customers.
 In this way, SSUTA helps level the playing field for Washington’s “brick and mortar” businesses.

 Learn more in our Streamlined Sales and Use Tax Agreement questions and answers.

 Do I have to sign up for SSUTA?

 No. Registration in the SSUTA by individual retail businesses is entirely voluntary.
 There are certain benefits for retail businesses who register with the SSUTA, but you do not have to join.

 Destination-based sales tax is part of our state tax code.